 In some circumstances we may require your consent before being able to make such disclosures.

 Credit Suisse is a global organization.
 As such, some of the above recipients of personal or credit information may be located outside of Australia.
 It is not reasonably practicable to list all of the countries to which your information may be transmitted from time to time but it is likely that such countries will include countries in which Credit Suisse has offices in globally or to countries in which you are tax resident.
-A list of those countries is available through the Australia drop down link next to the client login on the Credit Suisse website at www.credit-suisse.com/au and include India, Singapore, Hong Kong, Switzerland, Poland United States, United Kingdom, Korea and Japan.
+A list of those countries is available through the Australia drop down link next to the client login on the Credit Suisse website at www.credit-suisse.com.au and include India, Singapore, Hong Kong, Switzerland, Poland United States, United Kingdom, Korea and Japan.

 We may store your information in various types of networked or electronic storage (including cloud).
 As these storage methods can be accessed from various countries via an internet connection it is not always practicable to know in which country your information may be held.
 If your information is stored in this way, disclosures may occur in countries other than those listed.